scristofari/image-server/part1/PART1.md

 ## Makefile

 Just to be have more "plug & play" commands. :)
-The command "make dev", will build and run the project.
+The command `make dev`, will build and run the project.

 ## Source code